Maximum driving safety at high speeds and comfortable handling when parking: EC motors by ebm-papst for active steering.

 EC motor ECI 60.40 for active steering

 The core of this innovation is an innovative steering booster that integrates a planetary gear and an electronically commutated ebm-papst BLDC motor.
-In this concept the conventional servo-supported steering mechanism is extended by an interactive gearbox with two inputs: One input for manual operation by means of the steering wheel, the second one for the electric motor.
+In this concept the conventional servo-supported steering mechanism is extended by an interactive gearbox with two inputs.
+The first input is for manual operation by means of the steering wheel, while the second input is for the electric motor.

-At a low cruising range the motor is activated in a way that its speed increases adding up evenly to the speed of the steering wheel: The steering mechanism reaches its max. steering deflection angle and the necessary steering movements up to a speed of 120 km/h are reduced noticeably.
-In contrast at high speeds the electric motor works contrarily to the direction to which the driver turns the wheel.
+At a low cruising range, the motor is activated in a way that its speed increases adding up evenly to the speed of the steering wheel: The steering mechanism reaches its max.
+Steering deflection angle and the necessary steering movements up to a speed of 120 km/h are reduced noticeably.
+In contrast, when the speeds are high, the electric motor works contrarily to the direction to which the driver turns the wheel.